What Makes a Sole Proprietorship So Unique?

-The sole proprietor is liable personally for the debts of the business and for negligence and other personal liability.
-In the LLC and corporate forms, liability of the owner is limited to the owner's investment.
+As noted above, the sole proprietor is liable personally for the debts of the business and for negligence and other personal liability.
+In the LLC and corporate forms of business, the liability of the owner is limited to the owner's investment.

 As you can see from this discussion, a sole proprietorship is connected to the owner's personal taxes and part of the owner's liability.
 The control and flexibility of the sole proprietor is balanced with his or her liability for anything that can be a problem within the company.

 6. Continuing Existence of the Business

 Because a sole proprietor business is co-existent with its owner, if something happens to the owner, the business cannot continue.
 In contrast, with a partnership or LLC, if something happens to one owner, the business can continue.
 In a corporation, ownership is not tied to the day-to-day operation of the business, so if one owner (shareholder) leaves the company, nothing much changes.

 This article sorts out the pros and cons of different business types.
 Before you decide on a business type, discuss your options with both a tax professional and an attorney.